biobakery/humann/readme.md

 In the last example, the LCA for the UniRef50\_O67749 family is insufficient to infer a genus, however the genus-level assignment from the pangenome search (i.e. to g\_\_Aquifex.s\_\_Aquifex_pyrophilus) is carried through.

-The modified gene families output files can then be reprocessed through HUMAnN2 to compute pathway abundance/coverage using the inferred taxonomic stratifications.
+The modified gene families output files can then be reprocessed through HUMAnN 2.0 to compute pathway abundance/coverage using the inferred taxonomic stratifications.

 **Note:** ``humann2_infer_taxonomy`` requires a data file to link UniRef families to LCAs and infer taxonomic relationships.
-Users can download these files using the HUMAnN2 databases script:
+Users can download these files using the HUMAnN 2.0 databases script:

 ```
 $ humann2_databases --download utility_mapping full $DIR